GaWr26/SmartVanIoT/README.md

 # SmartVanIoT

-Experimenting with Smart Sensors for my VW Camper Van.
+Experimenting with Sensors for my VW Camper Van.

 Gathering Sensor-Data for:
 - Battery voltage